QubesOS/qubes-doc/managing-os/windows/windows-vm-test.md

 Finally, increase the VM's `qrexec_timeout`: in case you happen to get a BSOD or a similar crash in the VM, utilities like chkdsk won't complete on restart before qrexec_timeout automatically halts the VM.
 That can really put the VM in a totally unrecoverable state, whereas with higher qrexec_timeout, chkdsk or the appropriate utility has plenty of time to fix the VM.
 Note that Qubes Windows Tools also require a larger timeout to move the user profiles to the private volume the first time the VM reboots after the tools' installation.

 ~~~
-qvm-prefs -s win7new qrexec_timeout 300
+qvm-prefs win7new qrexec_timeout 300
 ~~~

-At that point you should have a functional and stable Windows VM, although without updates, Xen's PV drivers nor Qubes integration.
+At that point you should have a functional and stable Windows VM, although without updates, Xen's PV drivers nor Qubes integration (see sections [Windows Update](#windows-update) and [Xen PV drivers + Qubes integration](#xen-pv-drivers-and-qubes-integration) below).
 It is a good time to clone the VM again.

 Windows update